esteedqueen/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-title | Required. title of the question description | Required. question description tag_list | add tags to a collection, seperated by commas post_id | Required.
+title | Required. title of the collection description | collection description tag_list | add tags to a collection, seperated by commas post_id | Required.
 ID of the post you're adding to the collection